DrakirL/DrakirL.github.io/p10/class/ranger.md

 Provided you aren't Blinded, Deafened, or Incapacitated, you have Blindsight out to a range of 30/60? feet. <br>
 No Attack you make against a creature within your Blindsight can gain Disadvantage. <br>
 <br>
-In addition, your Concentration on your *Ranger's Mark* cannot be broken by damage?
+In addition, your Concentration on your *Ranger's Mark* cannot be broken by damage.

 ## Ranger Subclass: Beastmaster
 THEME: You have a trusted animal by your side, and it is as much a trained warrior and expert explorer as you are.

 ### Level 1: Animal Companion
 ???
 You can tame an animal as an additional member of your party.
-DETAILS?
+DETAILS? <br>
+Its Attacks deal Mark Die damage.
 ### Level 1: Special Bond?
 ???
 You and your Animal Companion can do special signature moves together, including for example... *DETAILS? <br>
 Taking hits for each other?